protectai/modelscan/notebooks/README.md

 <br></br>
 # PyTorch
 Pytorch models can be saved and loaded using pickle. modelscan can scan models saved using pickle.
-A notebook to illustrate:
+A notebook to illustrate the following is added.

 - Exfiltrate AWS secret on a PyTorch model using `os.system()`
 - modelscan usage and expected scan results with safe and unsafe PyTorch models

-is added.

 📓 Notebook:[pytorch_sentiment_analysis.ipynb](pytorch_sentiment_analysis.ipynb)